BrycenAB/openAI_IMG_Generation_Editing/README.md

 # openAI_IMG_Generation_Editing

-# Utilize openAI API to generate and edit photos from a text prompt
+-Utilize openAI API to generate and edit photos from a text prompt

 # LIbraries Utilized: tkinter, webbrowser, openAI, requests, Pillow, and numpy